 According to the U.S. Food and Drug Administration, Consumers can visit the DEA’s website for more information about drug disposal and to locate an authorized collector in their area.
 Consumers may also call the DEA Office of Diversion Control’s Registration Call Center at 1-800-882-9539 to find an authorized collector in their community.
 Local law enforcement agencies may also sponsor medicine take-back programs in your community.
 Contact your city or county government for more information on local drug take-back programs.
 Some pharmacies now take medications back.
 Ask your pharmacist about proper disposal, too.
-The Tennessee Departments of Environment and Conservation and Health lists some take back options on their websites.
+The Tennessee Department of Environment and Conservation lists some take back options.

 Otherwise, almost all medicines can be thrown in the household trash, but consumers should take the precautions described below.
 Scratch out all identifying information on the prescription label to make it unreadable.
 Do not give your unwanted medicines to friends.

 If no disposal instructions are given on the prescription drug labeling and no take-back program is available in your area, throw the drugs in the household trash following these steps: (1) Remove them from their original containers and mix them with an undesirable substance, such as used coffee grounds, dirt or kitty litter (this makes the drug less appealing to children and pets and unrecognizable to people who may intentionally go through the trash seeking drugs); and (2) Place the mixture in a sealable bag, empty can or other container to prevent the drug from leaking or breaking out of a garbage bag.

 Read about actions you can take to protect water at home and in your community.